sinanargun/Design-Patterns/README.md

 * Patterns show you how to build systems with good OO desing qualities.

-* Good OO desings reusable, extensible and maintainable.
+* Good OO desings are reusable, extensible and maintainable.